cs3110/textbook/_sources/chapters/intro/about.md

   for kernel".
 After the connection has been made, you can edit all the code cells on the page and re-run them.

-Try interacting with the cell above now to make it print `"Camels are bae."`
+Try interacting with the cell above now to make it print a string of your choice.
+How about: `"Camels are bae."`

 ```{tip}
 When you write "real" OCaml code, this is not the interface you'll be using.